axkeyz/portfolio/content/_index.md

 speech_bubble_text: I prioritised website printability [amongst other things](/blog/2022/07/portfolio-design/), so not too many frameworks used here.

-contact_form_heading: Feel free to contact me.
+contact_form_heading: Contact Me
+contact_form_description: If you're interested in hiring me, working together for your next project or something else entirely, feel free to get in touch.
 ---